For all the physical exhaustion and labor that you actually pay to do, a hands-on cooking lesson may offer the best value for experiential travel.

 Over the course of two full days of cooking lessons, we made 14 dishes.
 Since you asked: pici all’Aglione, beef osso bucco, roast beef with pears, guinea hen, spinach and ricotta roll, potato gnocchi, spinach gnocchi, crostini with beef spleen pâté, crostini with simple salsa verde, torta della Nonna, apple cake, crostata grande (jam tart), crème pasticerria, and a variation on a recipe for a meat garnish made with hardboiled eggs.

-We spent many hours cooking for people we never met before, and may never see again, and we realized that the eating of these dishes was secondary.
+We spent many hours cooking for people we never met before, and we realized that the eating of these dishes was secondary.
 But aren’t all end-results in experiential traveling like that?

-Of all the experiential traveling I’ve done, I couldn’t take back the skydiving from Australia except for an overpriced DVD that’s somewhere in our apartment.
+Of all the experiential traveling I’ve done, I couldn’t repeat the skydiving in Australia, except for an overpriced DVD that’s somewhere in our apartment.
 Prosting at Oktoberfest can only truly be done in Munich.
 But the lessons I learned in an Italian kitchen nestled in the hills of Tuscany can be forever tasted.